frenziedD3X/Bert-Customer-care-Chatbot-/readme.md

 # Customer Care Chatbot

 Welcome to the Customer Care Chatbot project!
 This chatbot is designed to assist users by answering queries related to UpToSkills.
-It leverages a combination of Python, Flask, Node.js, and a DistilBERT model for natural language processing.
+It leverages a combination of Python, Flask, Node.js, and a SBERT model Sentence similiarity.

 ## Table of Contents